Arif Wala

-It is the 88th largest city in Pakistan.
+It is the 69th most populous city in Pakistan.

 Arifwala is located to the southwest of Pakpattan.

-History

-Arifwala was only a village named as chak No. 61/EB.
-Later, it was called Arifwala because of a Sufi Saint, "Arif Baba", who stayed in the village.
-His shrine is located in the graveyard of chak shah karam 29 EB.
-In 1908, the Deputy Governor of Punjab, "Hurbert" founded new city of Arifwala.

 Demographics

+Population

+According to 2023 census, Arifwala had a population of 157,063.
 The population of city in 1998 was 74,174 but according to the 2017 Census of Pakistan, the population has risen to 111,403 with a growth of about 50.19% in 19 years.

 Road projects

-The Provincial Development Working Party approved a scheme to rehabilitate a 17km stretch of road from Bahawalnagar to Arifwala for Rs631.246 million in its 7th meeting.
+The Provincial Development Working Party approved a scheme to rehabilitate a 17 km stretch of road from Bahawalnagar to Arifwala for Rs631.246 million in its 7th meeting.
 The PDWP, chaired by Abdullah Khan Sumbal, also approved seven other road schemes worth a total of Rs9 billion.